eric-wang135/EMGSE/docs/index.md

 # Experimental Results

-## SE Performance in SNR level -11dB and 4dB
+## SE Performance of EMGSE and baseline

-Utterance 40: "You can see the rain curtains are wrapping."
+Utterance 40  : "You can see the rain curtains are wrapping."
+Speaker       : number 5, male
-Noise type : 1 English male talkers (speech noise)
+Noise type    : 1 English male talker (speech noise)

 Source|  SNR -11dB| SNR 4dB|
 --------------|-----|-----|